Rohan-s18/CSDS338_Lab/README.md

 ## Contact
-If you face any problem, have any questions or just wanna talk about quantum computing, please contact me at:
+Every week I will be going through the Lab content in my office hours of the same week, so if you have any questions just let me know over there.
+Additionally you can send me an email at:
 rxs1182@case.edu
 rohan.b.singh54@gmail.com